-We acknowledge that our workers contribute significantly to Our commitment is to provide positive impact to the community the Group's success, to continue growing and building a highboth economically and socially, through our Social Community performing company, we, therefore, are committed in building a Development Program ("SCDP").
-We form partnerships with safe, fair and empowering work environment for our employees local communities, empowering and positively developing and respect their rights.
-Accordingly, we place our highest them, through Plasma Partnership.
-Furthermore, we also priority to the welfare of all our staff, including their families, and develop programs regarding fostering engagement and good the opportunities for personal and career development.
-Also, relationship, respecting the rights of indigenous people, Kencana gives high priority for a safe working environment that supporting better welfare, and other suitable SCDP to better results in a workforce that is healthy, motivated, and productive. fulfil the needs of the communities.
-Moreover, we strive to ensure a diversity and inclusivity workplace by respecting and empowering all employees and Our Community Development and Social Impact sustainable workers. commitment as follows:
+Our commitment is to provide positive impact to the community both economically and socially, through our Social Community Development Program ("SCDP").
+We form partnerships with local communities, empowering and positively developing them, through Plasma Partnership.
+Furthermore, we also develop programs regarding fostering engagement and good relationship, respecting the rights of indigenous people, supporting better welfare, and other suitable SCDP to better fulfil the needs of the communities.

+Our Community Development and Social Impact sustainable commitment as follows:

-- Continually develop our plasma program based on applicable Indonesian laws and regulations. - · Facilitate the inclusion of gualified smallholders into the supply chain. - Implement corporate social responsibility programs. - Respect the rights of indigenous and local communities to give or withhold their Free, Prior and Informed Consent ("FPIC") on lands to which they hold legal, communal or customary rights in line with applicable government regulations. - · Endeavour to resolve complaints and conflicts through an open, transparent and consultative process. · Promote a healthy and safe working environment - · Respect land tenure rights.
+Continually develop our plasma program based on applicable Indonesian laws and regulations.

+- Facilitate the inclusion of qualified smallholders into the supply chain. - Implement corporate social responsibility programs. - Respect the rights of indigenous and local communities to give or withhold their Free, Prior and Informed Consent ("FPIC") on lands to which they hold legal, communal or customary rights in line with applicable government regulations. - Endeavour to resolve complaints and conflicts through an open, transparent and consultative process. - · Respect land tenure rights.